 RIP (Rest in Peace) is one of the oldest wishes.
-I offer services with this wish at heart.
+People who plan ceremonies with me have this wish at heart.
+They believe creative, meaningful ceremonies make a difference.
 RIP may be one of the English language’s most widely understood acronyms.
-But is it, like every other acronym, not understood at all?
-What might Rest in Peace mean with a bit of room to explore?
+For good reason.

 We want peace at death

-Probably without a second thought, most people’s best wishes for anyone who has died and their family are peace.
+Probably without a second thought, most people’s best wishes for anyone who has died it that they and their family are peace.
 We don’t share firm beliefs much any more.
 But in a world full of restlessness and beset by challenges and uncertainties, we long for peace.

 That there should be a vibrant shared peace at the time of death is a great wish.
 Rest in Peace is worth exploring.
 Who is it for?
 How may it best be achieved?
-If you’re interested in exploring these questions with a third person feel free to make an appointment for a consultation.
+If you’re interested in exploring these questions with a third person I am available.

 RIP has come down the ages in cemeteries and graveyards.
 On the one hand Rest in Peace is a kind of ‘best wishes at the end of life and forever’.
 On the other it implies belief in everlasting life.
 It may have been a rough ride here on earth.
 In the Christian faith a priest can still invoke the ideal of resting in peace in the name of Christ.